 Go4Fun is a free healthy living program for kids to become fitter, healthier and happier.
 The program is fun and interactive and supports 7 to 13 year old children and their families to adopt a healthy lifestyle and a long lasting and healthy approach to living.
 Children and their families become fitter, healthier and happier as they have fun, meet new friends and learn new skills.

-If you are new to the area or would simply like to make some new friends, come along and try some of our weekly sessions.
-We would love to meet you!
+If you are new to the area or would simply like to make some new friends, come along and try some of their weekly sessions.
+They would love to meet you!

-After School Club: A session for school aged children to connect with other school aged children and build support networks whilst they play and create!
+Thursday 3.30pm-5.30pm.
+After-school club¬–a session for school aged children to build support networks and friendships.

 Where: The house, just behind Timor Barracks, 282 Kissing Point Road, Dundas NSW